sirspudd/sirspudd.github.io/_posts/2016-08-20-qt-pi3-fedora-aarch64.md

 tags: [qt, pi, embedded, gl, fedora, linux, oss]
 ---

+# TL&DR

+A CONFIG_ARM64_VA_BITS_48 enabled kernel => QtQuick segfault.
+Fix that, and the packaged Qt 5.6 works well with the VC4 stack on Aarch64 Fedora 24, except Qt's wayland support.

 # Backdrop

 I recently learnt of a nice functional [aarch64 image](https://www.kraxel.org/blog/2016/04/fedora-on-raspberry-pi-updates/) provided for the Raspberry Pi 3.
 I am not overly familiar with Fedora, but I have been waiting for someone to do all the legwork and provide a nicely bootable, functional aarch64 image.
 (I am immensely grateful to this Kraxel dude.)